100 Years of Data Reveals America’s Most Common First Names

 The English variant of Susanna, the name Susan derives from the Hebrew word

 Next: A famous dictator had this name.

 Joseph comes from the Hebrew name Yosef, meaning “he will add.”
 Joseph was a popular Jewish name in the Middle Ages and later became fashionable in Spain and Italy when Saint Joseph became well-known.
 Famous Josephs include Polish-British author Joseph Conrad, Soviet dictator Joseph Stalin, politician Joe Biden, and NFL player Joe Montana.

 Next: A lovely name to behold

-Thomas is the Greek version of Ta’oma’, an Aramaic name that means “twin.”
-The Normans introduced the name in Britain, and it became instantly fashionable thanks to Saint Thomas Becket, the well-known 12th century archbishop of Canterbury.
-Among the 2.2 million men with the name today, famous bearers include actors Tom Hanks, Tom Cruise, and Tom Berenger; U.S. President Thomas Jefferson; inventor Thomas Edison; novelist Thomas Hardy; and boxer Thomas “Hitman” Hearns.
+Thomas is the Greek version of Ta’oma’, an Aramaic name meaning “twin.”
+After the Normans brought the name in Britain, it became popular thanks to Saint Thomas Becket, the 12th-century Archbishop of Canterbury.
+Famous bearers include actors Tom Hanks and Tom Cruise; U.S. President Thomas Jefferson; and inventor Thomas Edison.

 Next: A pearl of a girl

 - How many: 993,000 people